kouichi-c-nakamura/Zotero-translator-SfN-2016/readme.md

 Although I have made [a Pull Request](https://github.com/zotero/translators/pull/1427) for [Zotero translators](https://github.com/zotero/translators), it's stuck and has not been added to Zotero.
 I decided to create a separate repo on its own.

+## Example

+Using [CSL_JNS_DOI style](https://github.com/kouichi-c-nakamura/CSL_JNS_DOI), an abstract item imported in Zotero looks like

+> Nakamura KC, Micklem B, Berry N, Spagnol G, Sharott A, Magill PJ (2019) CHemoarchitectonic Atlas of the Mouse thalamus as a BNDU opEn Resource (CHAMBER): A publicly-accessible online database of protein expression in mouse brain.
+In: Society for Neuroscience Abstract, pp 089.01/DP14/BB1.
+Chicago, IL., https://www.abstractsonline.com/pp8/index.html#!/7883/presentation/64250

+Note that `pp` needs to be removed manually with this style (see below).

 ## Installation